Saturday, 28th March

 Attempted to watch Hitchcock’s The Birds, a vision of pastel suspense and porcelain beauty so far removed, where all of that was evident.
 In the way people talked and interacted, smoking in the sun or across from coffee tables, chatting at communal bars or intimating at counter tops.
 All so civic, and civilised, before the impending doom.
 I would have enjoyed more the growing, brooding skies as the feathered furies began to roost menacingly, but the streaming kept pausing, probably due to the high traffic.
 I do wonder without streaming services what our society would do -mass incarceration leading to meditative insight, or bag of bats madness.
 I imagine the latter.
 It’s practically a public service, a lifeline involving frontline staffing and emergency powers.
 Thank god we don’t have guns.

 The Birds was preceded by Michael Moores new docudrama, Fahrenheit 11/9 (not to be confused with 9/11), on the rise of Trumpist demagogues and the complicit failures of the Democrat demigods, notably a jawdropping skit of an Obama speech, in which he drinks the toxic tapwater from Flint, Michigan.
-Moore’s hometown was poisoned by lead, as befitting of their corrupt senator, but to the horror of the townsfolk Obama visits not to support their cause, but to set them in their place, and hat the water’s fine.
+Moore’s hometown was poisoned by lead, as befitting of their corrupt senator, but to the horror of the townsfolk Obama visits not to support their cause, but to set them in their place, and maintain the water’s fine.
 How the scales fall from our eyes.
 Wow, other people’s lives eh?

 Film tonight ended with Groundhog Day.
 Nuff said.